遠東新世紀股份有限公司〈原遠東紡織〉,乃台灣規模最宏大、最多元化的紡織及相關產品製造者。本公司共分化纖、紡織、石化、土地開發與轉投資五大事業。

 We strive for reducing workplace risks to protect the health and safety of staff and contractors.
 Our goals are to achieve zero occupational injury and incident.

-Reinforcing Environmental Safety and Health Management
+Implementation of Occupational Safety and Health Management

 Occupational Health and Safety Policy and Target